Disable Notification Center & Remove the Menu Bar Icon in OS X Mountain Lion

 Disable Notification Center & Remove the Menu Bar Icon in Mac OS X

-This unloads Notification Center for the current user only and does not require admin access.
-To re-enable Notifications with this approach:
+Note this unloads Notification Center for the current user only and does not require admin access.

 Thanks to ganbustein for the launchctl method!

-This is the older approach that is less preferred, but it does work in OS X Mountain Lion:
+For completeness, we will include the older approach that is less preferred given the simplicity of the launchctl method outlined above, but it does work in OS X for those interested:

 Notifications will no longer be posted, alerts will be gone, and the menu bar icon is no longer visible.
 If you do attempt to get to Notification Center either through a keyboard shortcut or the sideways swipe, you’ll be presented with a blank side of the screen.